Mike Shaw: Mexico (1991–1992)

-Shaw wrestled in Mexico in the 1990s as Aaron Grundy, the supposed brother of Solomon Grundy, in EMLL and on the Mexican independent scene.
+Shaw wrestled in Mexico in the early 90s as Aaron Grundy, the supposed brother of Solomon Grundy, in EMLL and on the Mexican independent scene.
 Solomon Grundy was an established wrestler in the promotion and in Mexico.

 World Wrestling Federation (1993–1994)

 In April 1993, Shaw briefly wrestled for the World Wrestling Federation (WWF) as (alternately) The Friar and Friar Ferguson, a "mad monk".
 The WWF received negative feedback from the Catholic Church of New York, so they dropped the character.

-Shaw was then (allegedly as punishment for his weight) given the ring name Bastion Booger in June 1993, with the gimmick of an unkempt, slovenly and gluttonous man who wrestled in dingy, too-small, gray/beige singlets tailored to give him the appearance of a hunchback.
-Shaw's debut as Bastion Booger saw him lose to Virgil on the June 19, 1993, edition of Superstars, though he did win a rematch the following week.
+In June 1993, Shaw was, allegedly as punishment for his weight, given the ring name Bastion Booger, with the gimmick of an unkempt, slovenly and gluttonous man who wrestled in dingy, too-small, gray/beige singlets tailored to give him the appearance of a hunchback.
+Shaw's debut as Bastion Booger saw him lose to Virgil on the June 19, 1993, edition of Superstars, though he won a rematch the following week.

 Booger achieved only marginal success, primarily serving as a jobber to the stars.
 Booger's biggest victory in the WWF was a clean pinfall over Owen Hart.
 Booger's only WWF pay-per-view appearance was at the 1993 Survivor Series, teaming with Bam Bam Bigelow and The Headshrinkers in a loss to Men on a Mission and The Bushwhackers.
 He feuded with Bam Bam Bigelow after "falling in love" with Bigelow's valet, Luna Vachon.
 While teaming with Bigelow on the January 3, 1994, episode of Monday Night Raw, Booger kissed Vachon, causing Bigelow to get angry.

 Booger and Bigelow faced each other the following week, and Bigelow won the match after Vachon distracted Booger by blowing him kisses.
 Booger was scheduled to appear in the 1994 Royal Rumble match, but was unable to compete, and the on-screen explanation given was that he contracted food poisoning.
 He lost his final match on WWF TV to Koko B. Ware in April 1994 and he left the WWF in August 1994.

 Independent circuit (1994–1999)

 After leaving WWF, Shaw kept the Bastion Booger gimmick.
 He wrestled in the independent circuit in Michigan and Canada for Border City Wrestling.
 He feuded with Typhoon in 1995 in indy American promotions losing all the matches to Typhoon.
 On December 15, 1995, he returned to Calgary as Makhan Singh defeating the Gothic Warrior at the Stu Hart 50th Anniversary Show.

 On May 4, 1997, he lost to Doink the Clown at Outaia Pro Wrestling in Arnprior, Ontario.
 Later that summer, he worked for Renegade Wrestling Alliance based in Hamilton, also worked in Burlington and Oakville, Ontario.
 Shaw retired from wrestling in 1999.